Sports marketing: Benefits

 The benefits of sports marketing are wide-ranging.
 Stakeholders involved in sports include leagues, teams, athletes, and fans as well as cities and countries hosting sporting events.
 The media and businesses who promote their products and services through sports also receive benefits.
 Direct benefits to leagues, teams, and athletes include revenue from tickets, media rights, and sponsorships.
 Cities and countries also receive revenue from taxes, and all of the stakeholders gain from the exposure provided through sports.

-What really works for brands is the gain in terms of visibility and brand awareness that a sports sponsorship activation can bring.
-Additionally, a good sport sponsorship activation can help brands talking with a high-profiled and very responsive target.
-Brands involved in sponsorship activations have the opportunity to come into contact with their fan base and enjoy the resulting commercial benefits.
-When it comes to B2B, the advantages of sponsorships must not be underestimated.
-A high level of corporate hospitality, with gourmet dishes, the possibility to meet players/riders and racers, and privileged viewing positions, is an excellent way to tease high-value customers or to hold less formal business discussions in a more exciting context than the office.
+Sports sponsorship activation is often used by brands to increase visibility and brand awareness.
+Additionally, it also provides opportunities for companies to engage with target audiences and strengthen relationships with consumers.
+It also helps offer commercial benefits through increased exposure and fan engagement.
+When it comes to B2B, sponsorships are also used for corporate hospitality purposes, such as hosting clients at sporting events, providing premium viewing access, and facilitating networking opportunities in informal settings rather than in an office.

 New challenges for sports marketing

-With millennials switching to new platforms to access sport, the role of traditional media and sports marketing is changing.
-Outmoded inflexible contracts can leave little budget for the all-important activation, and with fans choosing rival unofficial channels for gossip and insider information, the rewards can be hard won.
-New and accessible ways to view sports, from mobile to social to VR, means there is less incentive for fans to attend events in person, while more expectation is placed on sports stars to pull off an authentic natural voice for their brands.
-The environment is extremely tough for small college athletics (e.g., NCAA Division III schools), who rely on fan attendance for revenue generation to keep their sports afloat - requiring communicators and marketers to become more creative in the ways they promote sports to their target audiences.
+The role of traditional media and sports marketing is changing with millennials switching to new platforms to access sport.
+Inflexible contracts can leave little budget for marketing spend, and with fans choosing rival unofficial channels for insider content and insider information, the rewards can be hard won for organizations.
+New and accessible ways to view sports, from mobile to social to VR, mean there is less incentive for fans to attend events in person, while more expectation is placed on sports stars to pull off an authentic natural voice for their brands.
+The environment is challenging for small college athletics (e.g., NCAA Division III schools), who rely on fan attendance for revenue generation to keep their sports afloat, requiring communicators and marketers to become more creative in the ways they promote sports to their target audiences.